AntonioModer/adonaac.github.io/source/documentation/objectpool/index.markdown

 [ImpactJS'](http://impactjs.com/documentation/entity-pooling) entity pooling system.
 Both those links do a good job of explaining why pooling is necessary and how it works.

-fuccboiGDX's pooling system needs two things so that it can work: on an {% text engine %} class (one that inherits from Entity) a {% text .pool_enabled %} class attribute with the size of the pool to be created for that class; and a {% call :reset %} function that is called every time the object created needs to be reused.
-This call will usually do the same things as the constructor does, and it receives as arguments the {% text x, y %} values for its position as well as the {% text settings %} table.
+fuccboiGDX's pooling system needs three things so that it can work: on an {% text engine %} class (one that inherits from Entity) a {% text .pool_enabled %} class attribute with the size of the pool to be created for that class; a {% call :reset %} function that is called every time the object created needs to be reused (this call will usually do the same things as the constructor does, and it receives as arguments the {% text x, y %} values for its position as well as the {% text settings %} table); and finally, the {% call :initializePools %} call has to be called once everything in your game is loaded.
+If using the Loader module for instance, do {% text fg.world.areas[current_area]:initializePools %} after all assets are done loading, since this call will actually create all objects at once, and if objects need the assets then you wanna initialize pools only after the assets are loaded.
+You need to initialize pools for each area you create.

 ~~~ lua
 MyClass = fg.Class('MyClass', 'Entity')